WasatchPhotonics/Wasatch.VCPP/README_BACKLOG.md

 - see WasatchVCPP.h and README_CHANGELOG.md

 (not done)
-- installer (including .inf files, etc)
 - WasatchVCPPNet demo (started)
+- added .inf files to installer
+- re-entrant thread-safety

 ## Not supported (pending customer use-case)